 The conclusions of this research were discussed with scientists and (re)insurance professionals during a dedicated conference organized jointly by MNHN and the SCOR Foundation in May 2021, as part of the momentum in the run up to the UN Convention on Biological Diversity (CBD) COP15 due to be held in Kunming, China, in October 2021.
 Click here to know more about the conference.

-Read the presentation of the SCOR-MNHN Chair on biodiversity: Biodiversity and the Re/Insurance Industry: from Uncertainty to Risk.
+Read the final report of the SCOR-MNHN Chair on biodiversity: Biodiversity and Re/Insurance: an Ecosystem at Risk.

 Bruno David, President of the French National Natural History Museum since 2015,